 From boosting the condition of our skin to strengthening joints and bones, hot yoga is definitely worth giving a go!
 Just be sure to take a water bottle with you and stay as hydrated as possible.

 Physical fitness is an important part of human life with the potential to stave off harmful illnesses and even prolong life.
 If you want to be an integral part of this industry then sign up with OriGym today and become a personal trainer.
-Our personal training courses are REPS and CIMSPA accredited, and we offer a fantastic range of CPDs to further your career as well.
+Our personal training courses are CIMSPA accredited, and we offer a fantastic range of CPDs to further your career as well.